ansible/terraform-provider-aap/README.md

 Then you can run acceptance tests with `make testacc`.

-Acceptance tests for job, host and group resources require you to export the following environment variable:
+Following environment variable must be exported in order to run acceptance tests for job, host and group resources:

 ```bash
 export AAP_TEST_INVENTORY_ID=<the ID of an inventory in your AAP instance>